The Day's Activities

 Attend presentations on admissions policy, academics and financial aid.
 Speak to Niagara University faculty and staff from various programs on campus.
 Tours of the campus are offered.
 You will have the freedom to make your own schedule to best suit your personal interests!
 Attend unique sessions throughout the day on the following topics:

-Registration will take place in the new B. Thomas Golisano Center for Integrated Sciences Building.
-Parking will be available in the Dwyer Parking lot across from this building.
+Registration will take place in the new B. Thomas Golisano Center for Integrated Sciences.
+Parking will be available in the Dwyer Arena parking lot across from this building.

 (Questions?
 Please feel free to contact us at 716.286.8700 or email@example.com)